pyca/cryptography/docs/x509/certificate-transparency.rst

         :type: bytes

         An opaque identifier, indicating which log this SCT is from.
+This is the SHA256 hash of the log's public key.

     .. attribute:: timestamp